• Skip to Content

 At least one U.S. Diversity Studies course is required for degree completion.

 Note: Pathway is a recommended sequence of courses.
-Part-time students should contact the program coordinator to discuss a part-time pathway as well as course prerequisites and recommendations.
+Part-time students should contact the department chair or program coordinator to discuss a part-time pathway as well as course prerequisites and recommendations.

 Program Learning Outcomes